zzz0906/LeetCode/2021_January/Readme.md

 o(N+M)

 oh...I know why the problem will give a larger nums1...you can compare the elements in reverse order. the bigger one in the end and in each turn!
 I am so idiot.

+## Add Two Numbers

+A past problem before.

+multiply strings or linked list.
+Just use a number to record the carry digits!

+AC!